ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 - deep learning has allowed computers to demonstrate human level (or above) performance on a range of challenging tasks
 - classical machine learning

-However many problems still exist with modern deep learning:
+However many problems still exist with modern machine learning:

 - reliance of huge amounts of data